apollographql/apollo-client-nextjs/RFC.md

   BA ->> BA: rehydration render
   Note over BA: ⚠️ rehydration mismatch, data changed in the meantime
 ```
-In our "we can only move data over from the server when the suspense boundary resolves" scenario, that would look like this.
+In our `useServerInsertedHTML` scenario, where we can only move data over from the server when a suspense boundary resolves, that would look like this:
 Note that here we will likely not get a hydration mismatch, but the stale data from the server now overwrites the updated cache.

 ```mermaid